 - 1. Sodexo completion requirements - a.
 Completion of the required number of hours in each SEL practicum. - b.
 Satisfactory completion of all rotations and achievement of entry level competency in all rotations, by meeting or exceeding expectations on all Rotation Activities Evaluation Forms (RAEF). - c.
 Satisfactory completion of all assignments as determined by the SEL Region Director. - 2.
 University of Rhode Island completion requirements - a.
 Satisfactory completion of all MS in Dietetics coursework with a grade of C or better. - b.
 Completion of all degree requirements with an overall GPA of 3.0 or higher. - 3.
-The degree requirements shall be met within 1.5 calendar years after the date when the student is first enrolled to comply with ACEND's objective of program completion within 150% of program length.
-The maximum time allowed for degree completion is 5 calendar years after the date when the student is first enrolled.
+The degree requirements shall be met within two calendar years after the date when the student is first enrolled.
 With the submission of a written request for an extension and a schedule for completion, endorsed by the major professor and the Graduate Program Director, a specific, time-limited extension may be approved by the Dean of the Graduate School. - 4.
 Financial obligations to Sodexo and to the University of Rhode Island paid in full. - 5.
 Many states have licensure for dietitians.
 It is the student's responsibility to know what the regulations are in the state where the student will practice.
 Before graduation, students will check their state's licensure regulations to assure that they are complying with the licensure requirements for the state where they are accepting employment.